-This issue, Top Ten features the top ten geometry instruments!
+This issue, Top Ten features the top ten mathematical celebration days!
 Then vote here on the top ten units for Issue 08!

 Reentering the top ten, it’s the day of monthly MathsJam: the second last Tuesday of the month.

 At 9 this issue, the favorite day of fans of the American date format and decimals: Pi day (14 March).

 A new entry at 8: Hannah Fry’s birthday, or Fryday (21 February).